felissedano/e2e-temper-proof/README.md

 1. Clone the repo
 2. Make a PR with your changes in your repo
 3. Email your github repository to robert@bequest.finance

+The questions has been implemented.
+The supplemental comment can be found in [comment.md](./comment.md)